Scrovegni Chapel: The monochrome personifications of Vices and Virtues

 The sources of this extraordinary program were identified by Pisani in a number of passages of Saint Augustine's works.
 Everything finds a perfect correspondence with something else.
 It is the theme of the "therapy of opposites", the sequential order of the cardinal and theological virtues, and the centrality of Justice.

-In Literature
+In literature

 Giotto's painting of Charity is frequently cited in Remembrance of Things Past by Marcel Proust.
 Mr. Swann likens the kitchen maid to this painting and it becomes something of a joke between him and the narrator.

+Amongst those artists who derived inspiration from the Chapel, British painter Sir Stanley Spencer (1891-1959) is known to have based the scale and narrative sequence for the Sandham Memorial Chapel at Burghclere, near Newbury, England (1924-32).